ar51an/unbound-redis/README.md

 🔸 Refer to `release.md` for changes and update.

 #### Prerequisite:
-* Unbound compilation and installation is validated on `RaspberryPi OS/Debian`. `Post Install` startup service and scripts are reused from RaspberryPi OS Bookworm, they may require modification for other linux distributions.
+* Unbound compilation and installation is validated on `RaspberryPi OS/Debian`. `Post Install` startup service and scripts may require modification for other linux distributions.
 * If unbound package is installed.
 Take a backup of current `unbound.conf`.
 Remove unbound package completely:

   > `sudo apt --purge autoremove unbound`